patrickbelanger/qa-selenium-synchronization-engine/README.md

 ```

-As you can see, the synchronization engine reduce the amount of code you need to write to handle element synchronization.
-If an exception occurs, it will return an ElementSynchronizationException (which is a RuntimeException).
+As you can see, using a synchronization engine makes it easier to handle element synchronization.
+It will return an

-With the example using plain Java and Selenium WebDriver, as a test automation developer, it's your responsability to handle the synchronization if the element is not synchronized.
-With the Synchronization engine, it reduce the burden.
-If implemented at the core of your framework, this will reduce considerably the amount of code required to perform this same exact action.
+ElementSynchronizationException if an error occurs (which is a RuntimeException).

+If the element in the example using simple Java and Selenium WebDriver is not synced, it is your responsibility as
+a test automation developer to handle the synchronization.
+By using the synchronization engine, the workload is reduced.
+The amount of code needed to carry out this particular activity will be greatly decreased if integrated
+at the framework's core.

 ```Java
 public void setFlightFrom(String iataCode) {